lomsadze123/dictionary-web-app/README.md

 # Dictionary Web App

-This is an E-Commerce Product Page for showcasing and purchasing products.
-It is a front-end project built with React and Styled Components for styling.
-The page is designed to provide a seamless and user-friendly experience for browsing and purchasing products.
+The Dictionary App is a web-based application that allows users to explore word definitions, meanings, synonyms, and more.
+Providing a seamless way to understand and use the English language.

 ## Setup
 1. Clone the Repository: Start by cloning the repository to your local machine using the following command: